 Forgiveness is something you do to have peace within yourself.

 6. Being sensitive and being logical can go hand in hand

 As an emotional person, one of the big things that I’ve been working on in my personal growth journey is being more logical.

 As someone who lives inside her own head a lot, I need to be more logical and pragmatic when dealing with the outside world.

 I’ve learned that when you are bogged down in the emotional side of things, the best way to deal with a situation is with logic.

-Decisions can be easier when you take the emotion out of them for a moment and think what the solution to the problem is.
+Decisions can be easier when you take the emotion out of them for a moment and think about what the solution to the problem is.

-Sometimes logic and reason indicate that a problem is different to what we first thought it was (because we were looking at it only through an emotional lens) or that there really wasn’t a problem at all.
+Sometimes logic and reason indicate that a problem is different from what we first thought it was (because we were looking at it only through an emotional lens) or that there really wasn’t a problem at all.

 7. Being sensitive doesn’t mean you are a pushover

 Just because someone is sensitive or emotional, does not mean they are a pushover.